 Head and neck cancer is the seventh most common cancer globally, with an estimated 400,000 to 600,000 new cases per year and 223,000 to 300,000 deaths per year.
-The five year survival rate is reported as less than four percent for metastatic Stage IV disease.
-SCCHN accounts for approximately 90 percent of all head and neck cancers with global incidence expected to increase by 17 percent between 2012 and 2022.
-Risk factors for SCCHN include tobacco and alcohol consumption and the increasing role of Human Papilloma Virus (HPV) infection leading to rapid increase in oropharyngeal SCCHN in Europe and North America.
-Quality of life is often impacted for SCCHN patients as physiological function (breathing, swallowing, eating, drinking), personal characteristics (appearance, speaking, voice), sensory function (taste, smell, hearing), and psychological/social function can be effected.
+The five-year survival rate is reported as less than 4% for metastatic Stage IV disease.
+Squamous cell carcinoma of the head and neck (SCCHN) accounts for approximately 90% of all head and neck cancers with global incidence expected to increase by 17% between 2012 and 2022.
+Risk factors for SCCHN include tobacco and alcohol consumption, and the increasing role of Human Papilloma Virus (HPV) infection leading to rapid increase in oropharyngeal SCCHN in Europe and North America.
+Quality of life is often impacted for SCCHN patients, as physiological function (breathing, swallowing, eating, drinking), personal characteristics (appearance, speaking, voice), sensory function (taste, smell, hearing), and psychological/social function can be affected.

-Bristol-Myers Squibb & Immuno-Oncology: Advancing Modern Oncology Research
+Bristol-Myers Squibb & Immuno-Oncology: Advancing Oncology Research